Cambodian court orders early release of 5 activists

 His attorney, Sam Sokong, said the appeals court cut that sentence to 15 months and 11 days, including time served.

+Rong Chhun told cheering supporters outside the prison that he would continue his activities and urged all Cambodians to fight for freedom and human rights.

+He said he was convicted unjustly and that the court should drop all charges against him and restore his rights in addition to releasing him early.

 Also ordered released were two co-defendants, Ton Nimol and Sar Kanika, who were found guilty of incitement to commit a felony.
-They were arrested in August 2020 while demonstrating for the release of Rong Chhun, and each was sentenced to 20 months in prison in the same trial as him.
+They were arrested in August 2020 while demonstrating for the release of Rong Chhun, and each was sentenced to 20 months in prison in the same trial.

 Two other activists in an unrelated case were also ordered to be released.